Seedline-Foundation/Web3Onboard/README.md

-1. **Web 3 Identity:** This module makes it easy for wordpress owners to instantly research and register their own web 3 business name on the largest block chain network which automatically functions as their web3 wallets also.
+1. **Web 3 Identity:** This module makes it easy for wordpress business site owners to instantly research and register their own web 3 business name on the largest block chain network which automatically functions as their web3 wallets also.
 ENS is the largest and biggest name service in the world.

 [![H9Weswl.md.png](https://iili.io/H9Weswl.md.png)](https://freeimage.host/i/H9Weswl)